patrickoleary/vue-components-project/README.md

 ![Gaussian Transfer Function Editor](docs/images/gaussian-editor.png)

 *   **Add Gaussians:** Click on an empty area in the editor canvas to add a new Gaussian centered at the click location.
-*   **Select Gaussian:** Click on a Gaussian to select it for editing.
+*   **Select Gaussian or its Handles:** Click on a Gaussian's body to select the entire component, or click on one of its handles (peak, width, bias) to begin manipulating it.
-*   **Move Gaussian:** Drag the peak control point (circle) of a selected Gaussian to change its center and height.
+*   **Move Gaussian:** Click and hold on the peak control point (circle) of a selected Gaussian, then drag horizontally to change its center (data value) and vertically to change its maximum opacity (height).
-*   **Adjust Width:** Drag the horizontal square handles at the base of a selected Gaussian to change its width.
+*   **Adjust Width:** Click and hold on the horizontal square handles at the base of a selected Gaussian, then drag to change its width.
-*   **Adjust Bias:** Drag the vertical triangle handles of a selected Gaussian to adjust its bias, affecting the curve's skewness.
+*   **Adjust Bias:** Click and hold on the vertical triangle handles of a selected Gaussian, then drag to adjust its bias, affecting the curve's skewness.
-*   **Delete Gaussian:** Right-click (or context-click) on a Gaussian's peak control point.
+*   **Delete Gaussian:** Double-click on a Gaussian's peak control point.

 ## Features